flyingmachine/nanoc-blog/content/programming/how-clojure-babies-are-made-what-leiningen-is.md

 * _Jeweler_ is one of many tools for easing the process of creating gemspecs and building gems.

+Other languages have their own tools.
+Java has Maven, PHP has Pear or whatever.
+Artifact management is a common need across languages.

 In previous Clojure Baby posts, we've seen that we can use Leiningen to build and run Clojure programs.
 It turns out that Leiningen also handles the remaining tasks - retrieving packages, incorporating them